 CSS .Class Selector

 Class is an attribute of HTML.
-The class selectors are used to selecting the element with a specific class name.
+The class selectors are used to select the element with a specific class name.
 In order to select the class of an element, we use the period (.) character followed by the class name.
 So, see the example below.

 Note: Class name should not start with a number.
 Although we can add numbers at the end.